Savjee/savjee.be/src/site/posts/2019/2019-07-07-Home-Energy-Monitor-ESP32-CT-Sensor-Emonlib.md

 ---
 layout: post
 title: "DIY Home Energy Monitor: ESP32 + CT Sensors + Emonlib"
+description: "How to build a custom electricity consumption monitor for your home using an ESP32, SCT-013 current transformers, and the EmonLib library."
 quote: Building an energy monitor with ESP32, SCT-013 sensor and Emonlib.
 Measures total electricity consumption in the entire house.
 thumbnail: /uploads/2019-07-home-energy-monitor/poster-750.jpg
 upload_directory: /uploads/2019-07-home-energy-monitor